Checkerboarding (land): Forest management

 Checkerboarding can create problems for access and ecological management.
 It is one of the major causes of inholdings within the boundaries of national forests.
 As is the case in northwestern California, checkerboarding has resulted in issues with managing national forest land.
 Checkerboarding was previously applied to these areas during the period of western expansion, and they are now commercial forest land.
 Conflicting policies establishing the rights of the private owners of this land have caused some difficulties in the local hardwood timber production economy.

 While relieving this land from its checkerboard ownership structure could benefit the timber production economy of the region, checkerboards can allow government to extend good forestry practices over intermingled private lands, by demonstration or applying pressure via economy of scale or the right of access.

 Land access

 Checkerboarding may make public land inaccessible when it is surrounded by privately owned land.
 In 2021, hunters in Wyoming were charged with trespassing on private land they never actually set foot on when they crossed between two parcels of public land at the corner where they touched.
 Landowners allege their airspace was violated.
 A jury found the hunters not guilty, but a civil lawsuit was also filed by the landowners.
-Corner crossing is not explicitly legal or illegal in any state, but legal opinions and enforcement differ by state.